 Search Engine Wars

-Besides browsers, a separate war was unfolding, started between 1994 and 1995.
-It was the advent of new search engines.
+Besides browsers, a separate war was unfolding, which started between 1994 and 1995.
+First, it was the advent of new search engines.

-But it was not the case back in early 90s.
+But it was not the case back in the early 90s.

 As Google changed how people used Brower, its ability to deliver relevant SERP changes the search engine circuit in 1998

-But before Google’s birth in 1997, the trinity of Yahoo, Infoseek and Lycos were the popular choices.
-Existing before
+But before Google’s birth in 1997, the trinity of Yahoo, Infoseek, and Lycos were the popular choices.